-More and more people want to put their investments to work to support positive changes in society and the environment but while taking this a step further than with traditional ethical or ESG investments.
+More and more people want to put their investments to work to support positive changes in society and the environment, beyond the avoidance of harm associated with traditional ethical or ESG investments.

 The value of the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

 The M&G (Lux) Positive Impact Fund is a liquid, transparent vehicle based on a solid investment process, providing widespread access to impact investment through listed equities.
 The fund generally holds around 30 stocks, and reports on the impacts of those companies annually.